I3A-NavSys/utrafman_sim/docs/install.md

 sudo git clone https://github.com/I3A-NavSys/utrafman_sim
 ```

-To change the permissions of the `utrafman_sim` folder after cloning to your user, execute the following commands (replace `username` with your actual _username_):
+After cloning, change the permissions of the `utrafman_sim` folder to your user executing the following commands (replace `username` with your actual _username_):
 ```bash
 sudo chown -R username utrafman_sim sudo chgrp -R username utrafman_sim
 ```

-Once you have cloned the repository, a ROS (Catkin) workspace containing the simulation environment is located in `src/gazebo-ros/`.
-You need to compile the code with the following commands:
+A ROS (Catkin) workspace containing the simulation environment is located in `src/gazebo-ros/`.
+You need to compile it with the following commands:
 ```bash
 cd utrafman-sim/src/gazebo-ros
 catkin_make
 ```
->:warning: Please note that `catkin_make` will not work if you haven't sourced the ROS `/opt/ros/noetic/setup.bash` file.
-Be sure to add the source command to your `.bashrc` as instructed in the ROS installation steps above.
+>:warning: Make sure that the `/opt/ros/noetic/setup.bash` file was sourced in your `.bashrc` file as instructed in the ROS installation step above.
+Failure to do so may cause the `catkin_make` command to not work properly.

 You also need to source the compiled workspace into your `.bashrc` file for it to be accessible:
 ```bash